jomivz/jomivz.github.io/about.markdown

 # About

-About me and this website, my name Jonathan aka **jomivz**.
-I am a cybersecurity consultant. **This website is my selfish IT notebook.**
+About me and this website, my name Jonathan aka **j0mivz**.
+I work as Cybersecurity Specialist. **This website is my selfish IT notebook.**
 There is no room here to challenge [hacktricks.xyz](https://book.hacktricks.xyz).

 **If we are mates**, there is a chance I share you few **HOWTOs** via my cheatsheets(/).